openstack-archive/nova-powervm/README.rst

 project.
 The driver will be contained within /nova/virt/powervm/.
 The driver will extend nova.virt.driver.ComputeDriver.

-The code will interact with PowerVM through an Open Sourced python binding that is being defined.
+The code will interact with PowerVM through the pypowervm library.
 This python binding is a wrapper to the PowerVM REST API.
-All operations to the hypervisor will go through the PowerVM REST API via this binding.
+All hypervisor operations will interact with the PowerVM REST API via this binding.
 The driver will be maintained to support future revisions of the PowerVM REST API as needed.

 For ephemeral disk support, either a Virtual I/O Server hosted local disk or a Shared Storage Pool (a PowerVM clustered file system) will be supported.
 For